czq142857/implicit-decoder/README.md

 ```
 You can change some lines in main.py to adjust the number of samples and the sampling resolution.

-To train the network for single-view reconstruction, after training the autoencoder, copy the weights and latent codes to the corresponding folder in IMSVR.
+To train the network for single-view reconstruction, after training the autoencoder, copy the weights and latent codes to the corresponding folders in IMSVR.
 Go to IMSVR and use the following commands to train IM-SVR and get some samples:
 ```
 python main.py --train --epoch 1000
 python main.py